jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 ## About the major scale

+The major scale,
+also called the "Ionian" mode, is one of the most common musical modes in the world.
+It has been the basis of Western harmony for at least 400 years.
+See {% include chapter-link.html slug="major-harmony" %} for more information.

 The major scale is a seven note diatonic scale with semitones between degrees 3-4 and 7-1.
 Canonically, all the major scale degrees are major or perfect intervals.